stormpath/stormpath-documentation/source/accnt_mgmt.rst

     (python.todo)

-.. only:: rest or csharp or vbnet or php or python
+.. only:: rest or csharp or vbnet or php or python or java

   Your Tenant is allowed to specify one server, and that server's information is stored in an SMTP server resource accessible either directly: